-Everyone, but especially kids, gets restless and distracted from time to time.
-However, some children with attention deficit hyperactivity disorder (ADHD) may find it hard to concentrate and may be unusually hyperactive — to the point where ADHD can interfere with their schooling, friendships or family life.
+Attention deficit hyperactivity disorder (ADHD) is a developmental disorder that begins in early childhood.
+Children with ADHD may find it hard to concentrate and may become hyperactive — to the point where the condition can interfere with their schooling, friendships or family life.

-You can also get information from:
+You can get more information from:

-Last reviewed: November 2016
+Last reviewed: September 2018